 Optional: Formulas & multi-metrics

-Learn to apply calculated metrics to analytics dashboards in NLX's Dialog Studio
+Learn to apply calculated metrics to analytics dashboards in your NLX workspace

 Formulas can be used to convert values (seconds to milliseconds) or combine multiple filtered metrics into one.
 This enables you to view desired data without the need to looking at several charts and manually perform calculations.